-Kuika's Table element allows you to display data in your application in a table layout in an organized and understandable way.
-Users can examine and manage different data sets through rows and columns on the table.
-The Table element is especially used for data lists, reports, or in situations where information needs to be presented to the user.
-In this course, you will learn how to use the Table element, how to structure your data, and how to customize table layouts.
+Kuika's Table element allows applications to display data in an organized and understandable tabular layout.
+Users can examine and manage data through rows and columns.
+The Table element is used for data lists, reports or information presentations.
+In this guide, you will learn how to add, configure and customize the Table element.

 This training content consists of the following topics: